CodeWithSuad/ChatGPT-Python-Learning-Project/README.md

 The provided code consists of two functions for interacting with ChatGPT:

-1. `openai_client_chat(messages_memory)`: This function uses the OpenAI Python client library to interact with the ChatGPT model.
+1. `openai_client_chat(messages)`: This function uses the OpenAI Python client library to interact with the ChatGPT model.
 It sends messages to the model and retrieves responses using the OpenAI API.

-2. `http_request_chat(messages_memory)`: This function interacts with the ChatGPT model by making HTTP requests directly to the OpenAI API endpoint.
+2. `http_request_chat(messages)`: This function interacts with the ChatGPT model by making HTTP requests directly to the OpenAI API endpoint.
 It constructs HTTP requests with appropriate headers and parameters and handles the responses.

 The main loop in the code continuously prompts the user for input messages and passes them to one of the interaction functions based on the chosen approach.